China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 You Become a Consumer, Not a Creator

 Here’s the long-term problem: if every piece of digital infrastructure comes from China, African countries stop building their own tech capacity.
 Why invest in developing local software companies when you can just buy cheap Chinese solutions?
-But eventually, that means Africa becomes dependent on imported technology, not a creator of technology.
-And technology is where the money and power are in the 21st century.

 Your Personal Data Isn’t Protected

-Let’s be real: most African countries don’t have strong data protection laws.
+Most African countries don’t have strong data protection laws.
 The ones that do usually don’t enforce them.
 So if you’re using PalmPay and your data gets shared with Chinese marketing companies, or if Huawei accesses traffic camera footage to identify dissidents, who’s going to stop them?
 Nobody.
 There’s no recourse.

 You Get Stuck with Other People’s Debt